 - Add broccoli and fennel.
 Simmer 5 minutes until vegetables are tender.

 - Rinse and drain the soaked cashews and put into your blender.

-- Add 1 cup water, ¼ cup nutritional yeast, most of the cilantro and 1/2 teaspoon salt.
+- Add 1 cup stock or water, 2-4 tablespoons nutritional yeast, most of the cilantro and 1/2 teaspoon salt.
 Blend until smooth.
 Save a few sprigs of cilantro for garnish.